-The fortnightly supplement rate is aligned to the Pensioner Education Supplement payable under Social Security law.
+The fortnightly supplement rate is aligned to the higher rate of the Pensioner Education Supplement payable under Social Security law.
+For current rates refer to the publication A guide to Australian Government payments.

 6.0 Overview

 This chapter describes the Reduction for Parental Income that is applied when determining eligibility for Additional Boarding Allowance.